-Safe sleep recommendations state the your baby should not have loose blankets in their crib until they at least 12 months old.
+Safe sleep recommendations state that your baby should not have loose blankets in their crib until they are at least 12 months old.

-However this doesn’t mean you don’t need any baby blankets at all, because they offer many other benefits including keeping your baby warm, aiding tummy time, enabling swaddling and depending on the design, they can even help with brain development.
+However this does not mean you don’t need any baby blankets at all, because they offer many other benefits including keeping your baby warm, aiding tummy time, enabling swaddling and depending on the design, they can even help with brain development!

 But how many baby blankets do you really need, and how many is too many?